vefthym/ParallelMetablocking/README.md

 Source code for parallelizing the Meta-Blocking techniques introduced in:

-George Papadakis, Georgia Koutrika, Themis Palpanas, Wolfgang Nejdl:
-Meta-Blocking: Taking Entity Resolution to the Next Level.
-IEEE Trans.
-Knowl.
-Data Eng.
-26(8): 1946-1960 (2014)
+Parallel Meta-blocking: Realizing Scalable Entity Resolution over Large, Heterogeneous Data In the 3rd IEEE International Conference on Big Data (Big Data), 2015.

 The code is written in Java version 7, using Apache Hadoop, version 1.2.0.
 All experiments were performed on a cluster with 15 Ubuntu 12.04.3 LTS servers,